camunda/camunda-bpm-examples/usertask/camunda-quickstart-task-assignment-email/README.md

 ## Why should I care?

-Sometimes process participants don't want to wath their task list all day.
+Sometimes process participants don't want to watch their task list all day.
 In those cases, a push notification via email may be convenient.

 ## Show me the important parts!